 The beautiful 911 Speedster concept we saw in June, will go into production in 2019 with exactly 1,948 units.
-At the 2018 Paris Motor Show, Porsche is showcasing the car in Guards Red paintwork, a reference to the 1988 911 Speedster of the G-Model generation.
+At the 2018 Paris Motor Show, Porsche is showcasing a near-production car in Guards Red paintwork, a reference to the 1988 911 Speedster of the G-Model generation.

 The interiors are finished in partly perforated black leather with red accents and red contrast stitching.
 The 911 Speedster will be the first car to be offered with the new Heritage Design Packages for an even higher degree of personalization.